-The Reference Scheme's outcome of 1% deep soil zone and 10% tree canopy coverage on the site is insufficient.
-The alternative scheme will enable approximately 10% deep soil to be provided on the site.
+The Planning Proposal Reference Scheme's outcome of 1% deep soil zone and 10% tree canopy coverage on the site is insufficient.
+The alternative scheme in the Council officers' report considered by LPP will enable approximately 10% deep soil to be provided on the site.